RobertoBochet/pogoraidbot/README.md

   -r HOST, --host HOST  redis host
   -p PORT, --port PORT  redis port
   -a SUPERADMIN, --superadmin SUPERADMIN
-                        superadmin\'s id
+                        superadmin's id
+  -b BOSSES_FILE, --bosses-file BOSSES_FILE
-  -g GYMS_FILE, --gyms-file GYMS_FILE
+                        JSON file contains possible pokémons in the raids.
+It can be also provided over http(s) -g GYMS_FILE, --gyms-file GYMS_FILE
                         JSON file contains gyms and their coordinates.
-It can be also provided with http(s) -d DEBUG_FOLDER, --debug-folder DEBUG_FOLDER
+It can be also provided over http(s) -d DEBUG_FOLDER, --debug-folder DEBUG_FOLDER
                         debug folder
-  -v                    number of -v specifics level of verbosity --verbose             equal to -vvv
+  -v                    number of -v specifics level of verbosity --info                equal to -vv
-  --debug               equal to -vvvv
+  --debug               equal to -vvv
 ```

 An example: